 Brian Tracy has sales training and development running through his bones.
 He regularly speaks to thousands of people each year and has written more than 45 books – none more important to salespeople as The Psychology of Selling.
 This book helps you get inside the head of your prospects and also addresses the psychological toll that sales can take on the salesperson herself (self-esteem, fear of failure, fear of rejection).
 Tracy, who also wrote the bestsellers Goals! and How the Best Leaders Lead, will motivate to achieve a higher level of sales success.

 Soundview subscribers get 4- to 8-page summaries of the key concepts in best-selling business books (like the books listed above) delivered to them every week (in both text and audio formats)!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Download a free sample now.
+Sign up today and save 15%.